fitzcodes/fitzcodes.github.io/README.md

 Hi, welcome to my world.

 ### About
 JavaScript Developer.
 My jam is creating beautiful and responsive websites with HTML, CSS, JavaScript and REACT.
-I think contributing to Open Source is incredibly important and essential to growth as a developer.
+I think contributing to Open Source is incredibly important and essential to growth as a developer (always looking for suggestions as well).

 ### Site Features
 + Dark mode.